zyfeier/incubator-nuttx-apps/examples/README.md

    LDELFFLAGS = -r -e main
    ```

-   If you use GCC to link, you make also need to include `-nostdlib` or
+   If you use GCC to link, you make also need to include `-nostdlib`.
-   `-nostartfiles` and `-nodefaultlibs`.

 3. This example also requires `genromfs`. `genromfs` can be build as part of the
    nuttx toolchain.
 Or can built from the `genromfs` sources that can be found